-None of the passengers seemed to speak English.
-I went with the flow.
-The vibes were mellow and I sat next to a young brother and sister traveling together to Pitalito.
-Their mother brought them to the bus station and rushed inside to buy a loaf of fresh bread (pan in Spanish) for them to take along.
-We exchanged smiles and they slept toppled over each other for most of the trip.
-Passengers included adults, babies, children, and one curious puppy that smelled everyone’s feet at least twice.
+None of the passengers spoke English, so I went with the flow.
+The vibes were mellow, and I sat next to a young brother and sister traveling together to Pitalito.
+Their mother walked them to the bus station and rushed inside to buy a loaf of fresh bread (pan) for them to eat during the trip.
+We exchanged smiles, and they slept toppled over each other for most of the trip.
+Passengers included adults, babies, children, and a curious puppy that smelled everyone’s feet at least twice.

 My seat was a few rows behind the young driver who clearly had made the trip a few times before.
 His passing and tailgating tactics were horrifying!
-It was amazing that he didn’t slam into someone or go off the side of the treacherous Andean road.
+Amazingly, he didn’t slam into someone or go careening off the side of the never-ending curves and bends along the treacherous Andean road.
 The smell of brake fluid flooded the bus a few times.
-I tried not to look forward as it was terrifying – glad I had a light breakfast!
+I tried not to watch, as it was too terrifying!

 During the first part of the route to Pitalito we climbed high into the Colombian Andes where the temperature dropped abruptly.
-I hugged a backpack in my lap to stay warm.
+I hugged a small day pack in my lap to stay warm.
 Since it was so hot in Cali, I’d packed away warmer clothes.

-As we passed different towns distinct odors permeated the bus.
-A few of the towns reeked of marijuana and some smelled like smoke from cooking and odors of unfamiliar herbs and plants.
-Colombian music played during the entire road trip – something that usually drives me crazy but it wasn’t too loud or obnoxious.
-To improve my Spanish, I tried focusing on the words being sung.
-In the past, our route was popular with Colombian FARC rebels.
+As we passed through small towns, distinct odors permeated the bus.
+Some reeked of marijuana and a few smelled like smoke from cooking and odors of unfamiliar herbs and plants.
+Colombian music played during the entire road trip, but it wasn’t too obnoxious or loud.
+To improve my Spanish, I focused on the words being sung while marveling at the jungle scenery.
+In the past, the route we followed through the Andes was popular with Colombian FARC rebels.

 We stopped for lunch at a small out-of-the-way roadside café.
 The family running the restaurant lived in part of the building and offered travelers a quick meal of chicken or fish, rice, and vegetables.

-Parts of the road to San Agustín weren’t paved and the driver had to maneuver loose gravel and large potholes.
-There was heavy traffic on the rough road – pedestrians, horses, motorcycles, buses, cattle, people, and cars.
-That part of the trip was extremely dusty and the bumpy motion of the bus was a bit like being inside a washing machine!
-There was no way you could read, write, or take photos.
+Parts of the road to San Agustín weren’t paved, and the driver had to maneuver loose gravel and large potholes.
+There was heavy traffic on the rough road – pedestrians, horses, motorcycles, buses, cattle, dogs, people, and cars.
+That part of the trip was extremely dusty, and the bumpy motion of the bus was how I imagined being inside a washing machine would feel!
+There was no way to read, write, or take photos.
 The fact that some locals were sleeping was amazing.
-Sharp turns forced passengers to cling tightly to their chairs – no seat belts.
+Sharp turns forced passengers to cling tightly to each other or their chairs – no seat belts.

-A few hours after the lunch stop the driver dropped those of us headed for San Agustín at a crossroad outside Pitalito.
-At that point we had crossed the high Andean peaks and were down in a valley where the temperature was considerably warmer.
-We waited a few minutes in the blazing sun and then an open-air shuttle bus picked us up and drove into San Agustín.
+A few hours after the lunch stop, the driver dropped those of us headed for San Agustín at a crossroad outside Pitalito.
+At that point, we had crossed the higher Andean peaks and were lower in a valley where the temperature was warmer.
+We waited a few minutes in the blazing sun until an open-air shuttle bus picked us up and drove into San Agustín.

 The owner of the B&B where I stayed was to meet me in San Agustín for the short drive to Finca el Cielo.
-Somehow I missed her.
-After looking around a few minutes I decided to take a taxi with two Colombian guys who were selling guided tours of the ruins.
+Somehow we missed each other.
+After looking for her, I took a taxi with two Colombian guys who were selling guided tours of the ruins.
 They were talking so fast – couldn’t decipher any of their Spanish.
-Of course they asked where I was from and we had a short basic conversation in Spanish.
+They asked where I was from and we had a short conversation in Spanish.

 Finca el Cielo is isolated outside San Agustín and absolutely gorgeous.
-It’s situated on rolling green hills with tropical flowers, horses, chickens, parrots, and other exotic birds, and two friendly yellow Labradors.
+It’s situated on lush rolling green hills with tropical flowers, horses, chickens, parrots, other exotic birds, and two friendly yellow Labradors.
 The buildings are made of bamboo.
-The owner is a Swiss woman – Dominique.
-Dominique has owned and managed the land for almost 20 years.
-She’s in Switzerland most of the time but plans to make San Agustín her permanent home soon.
-A lively Colombian family lives on the property and takes care of the animals and manages the B&B while Dominique is in Switzerland.
+Dominique, the Swiss owner, has owned and managed the land for almost 20 years.
+Most of the year she lives in Switzerland but plans to make San Agustín her full-time home soon.
+A lively Colombian family lives on the property, takes care of the animals, and manages the B&B while Dominique is in Switzerland.

-The first day at Finca el Cielo I met three friendly Colombians visiting San Agustín from Bogota – Juan, Juan, and Maria.
+The first day at Finca el Cielo I met three friendly Colombians visiting from Bogota – Juan, Juan, and Maria.
 They spoke excellent English and invited me to join in their exploration of the ruins.
-Their company was enjoyable and educational and it was fun getting to know them.
-The information they shared about Colombia and other countries in South America was valuable.
-Two countries they recommended were Suriname and Uruguay – both are on my list.
+They were fun, and the information shared about Colombia and South America was valuable.
+Countries they recommended were Suriname and Uruguay – both are on my list.
 After talking to them and others, I’ve decided to skip Venezuela as it sounds too dangerous.